 The nervous system is a highly complex part of the human body.
 It controls everything from breathing to walking to dreaming.

-And just like taking the time to update your computer’s software can help prevent glitches, keeping your nervous system healthy can make all the difference between staying calm and focused—or having a complete meltdown.
+And just like taking the time to update your computer’s software can help prevent glitches, keeping your nervous system healthy can make all the difference between staying calm and focused—or letting worry and anxiety distract you.

 What many people don’t realize is there’s a natural way to balance the nervous system without resorting to prescription medication.

 In fact, research shows that strengthening your nervous system is easier than you think and can be done using your body’s natural ability to create sound.

 You could already be doing it and not even know it!